 The Audit Committee shall consist of not less than three members of the Board of Directors designated by the Board of Directors after receiving the recommendations of the Nominating and Governance Committee.
 Any members of the Audit Committee may be replaced by the Board of Directors.
-A member of the Audit Committee shall not, other than in his or her capacity as a director, committee member, committee chair or non-executive Chairman of the Board, accept directly or indirectly any consulting, advisory or other compensatory fee from the Company or any of its subsidiaries.
+A member of the Audit

+Committee shall not, other than in his or her capacity as a director, committee member, committee chair or non-executive Chairman of the Board, accept directly or indirectly any consulting, advisory or other compensatory fee from the Company or any of its subsidiaries.
 The Board of Directors shall also designate a chairman of the Audit Committee based on the recommendation of the Nominating and Governance Committee, who shall be responsible for preparing the agenda in conjunction with management, presiding over meetings and coordination of reporting to the Board.
 The members of the Audit Committee shall be composed exclusively of persons who the Board of Directors determines meet the independence, expertise, experience and financial literacy requirements of the New York Stock Exchange, Section 10A(m)(3) of the Securities Exchange Act of 1934 and the rules and regulations of the Commission (collectively, the "Applicable Rules and Regulations").
-At least one member of the Audit Committee shall be a person who the Board of Directors determines is an "audit committee financial expert" as defined by Item 407(d)(5) of Regulation S-K promulgated by the Commission.
+At least one member of the Audit Committee shall be a person who the Board of Directors determines is an "audit committee financial expert" as defined by Item 401(h)(2) of Regulation S-K promulgated by the Commission.
 Unless otherwise determined by the Board of Directors, no member of the Audit Committee shall simultaneously serve on the audit committees of more than two other public companies.

-The Audit Committee may form and delegate authority to subcommittees consisting of one or more members when appropriate.
-In the interim between meetings of the Audit Committee, the Chairman of the Audit Committee, acting as a subcommittee of the Audit Committee, may grant preapprovals of audit and permissible non-audit services.
-The Audit Committee also may delegate such preapproval authority to any other subcommittee of the Audit Committee.
+The Audit Committee may form and delegate authority to subcommittees consisting of one or more members when appropriate, including the authority to grant preapprovals of audit and permissible non-audit services.
+The Audit Committee also may delegate such preapproval authority to any of its members.
 Any decisions of such subcommittees or members to grant preapprovals shall be reported to the full Audit Committee at its next scheduled meeting.